elbakerino/swarm-php-fpm-exporter/README.md

             port: 9253
 ```

-Example `docker-compose.yml` of swarm, the `SCRAPE_SERVICE` env variable allows to specify the service that is scraped:
+Example `docker-compose.yml` of swarm, the `SCRAPE_SERVICE` env variable allows to specify the scraped service:

 ```docker-compose
 version: "3.9"